silicon-heaven/shv-doc/src/rpctransportlayer.md

 The primary transport layer is RS232 with hardware flow control, but usage with other streams, such as TCP/IP or Unix domain named socket, is also possible.

+In some cases the restart of the connection might not be available.
+That is for example when application just doesn't have rights for it or even when such restart would not be propagated to the target, for what ever reason.
+To solve this the empty message is reserved (that is message `STX ETX 0x0`).
+Once client receives a valid empty message then it must drop any state it keeps for it.

 ## CAN-FD (DRAFT)
 `data` is split to N frames.
 There are 4 types of frame